johannschopplich/kirby-algolia-docsearch/README.md

         ],
         // Define the search hit label
         'label' => [
-            'default' => [
+            // Accepts a string or an array of strings for each language 'default' => [
                 'de' => 'Seite',
                 'en' => 'Page'
             ],
             'templates' => [
+                // Accepts a string or an array of strings for each language
+                // 'article' => 'Article'
                 'article' => [
                     'de' => 'Artikel',
                     'en' => 'Article'